 Combine all the ingredients in a large bowl and mix well.

 For the best flavor, allow the Greek sauce to marinate in the fridge for at least 2 hours but even better overnight.
-This will give the flavors a chance to properly meld together and tastes better than directly after making it.
+This will give the flavors a chance to meld together properly and tastes better than directly after making it.

 Before serving, give it one last taste and adjust any of the ingredients if needed (more salt, acidity, etc).
 Then drizzle with a bit of additional olive oil, and enjoy!